kyle-github/littlesmalltalk/README.md

 It isn't done or even half-baked, but it is an amusing little toy now.

+### Archive

+I have included an archive of all the versions I could find.
+These were collected by Danny or Charles over time.
+Please see the `archive` directory and the `README` therein for more information and individual versions.

+*Note:* if you have an original copy of Parla and can share it, please let me know!
+The version I had in the archive was a copy of the Wayback Machine web page and not the original source.
+I have not been able to find a copy on the Internet.

 ## Performance

 Little Smalltalk is not fast.
 Not fast at all compared to modern JIT-powered VMs for Java and Smalltalk.
 However, it is very small and very accessible.
-It is a good tool to learn how to do a complete language implementation including garbage collection, compiling, interpretation etc.
+It is a good tool to learn how to do a complete language implementation including garbage collection, compiling, interpretation, bootstrapping etc.

 It is a basic bytecoded VM with bytecodes much like those used in other languages.
 The VM implements a simple stack-based execution environment for compiled Smalltalk code.

 The base image has about 3400 objects.
-The web ID has about 5200 objects.
+The web IDE has about 5200 objects.

 ## New Features and Changes from Version 4.0